sarangjeong/korean-stops/data/README.md

-This is data I collected.
-Enjoy!
+This folder contains data re-structured using R.